Sexual Harassment Checklist

 Reporting Unlawful Harassment: The school district encourages and expects students who are subjected to harassment by another student or a school employee, or who are aware of other students being subjected to harassment, to immediately report the incident to any employee, staff member, or administrator.

-If a student's parents believe their child was subjected to unlawful harassment, they may report the incident to the principal or, where appropriate, the Superintendent.
+If a student's parents believe their child was subjected to unlawful harassment, they may report the incident to the principal or, where appropriate, the superintendent.

-Investigation of Complaints: Upon receipt of an unlawful harassment complaint, the principal shall immediately verify all information in the complaint by talking to the student, the person who filed the complaint, and, where appropriate, the parents.
+Investigation of Complaints: Upon receipt of an unlawful harassment complaint, the principal will immediately verify all information in the complaint by talking to the student, the person who filed the complaint, and, where appropriate, the parents.
 The principal will advise that a complaint is pending and conduct a prompt and thorough investigation.
 Every effort shall be made to complete the investigation within 15 days of receiving the complaint.
 If the investigation cannot be completed within the timeframe, the complaining student (and where appropriate, his or her parents) shall be notified of the investigation's status and anticipated completion date.

-Corrective Action: If the investigation results in a substantiated charge of unlawful harassment, the district shall take prompt corrective action to redress injury suffered by the complaining student and ensure the unlawful harassment ceases and will not recur.
+Corrective Action: If the investigation results in a substantiated charge of unlawful harassment, the district will take prompt corrective action to redress injury suffered by the complaining student and ensure the unlawful harassment ceases and will not recur.

 Informal Resolution of Student/Student Complaints: In some instances, allegations of unlawful harassment made by one or more students against one or more students may be resolved without an investigation.
-In those situations, the principal will meet with the involved students, and where appropriate, their parents to discuss the allegations and possibly resolve the matter.
-If the resolution is satisfactory to all parties the case will be closed.
+In those situations, the principal will meet with the involved students and, where appropriate, their parents to discuss the allegations and possibly resolve the matter.
+If the resolution is satisfactory to all parties, the case will be closed.
 Involvement in the informal resolution is voluntary and not a prerequisite to formally filing a complaint.

 Filing False/Malicious Claims: Filing an unlawful harassment complaint is a serious matter for both the complaining student and the accused harasser.
-Filing of knowingly false or malicious claims is strictly prohibited and the filer of such claims will be subject to disciplinary action.
+Filing of knowingly false or malicious claims is strictly prohibited, and the filer of such claims will be subject to disciplinary action.